Shnaeem/efinder/README.md

 - User will see a **Trending Event**
 - User will be able to see **Top Concerts**
 - User will be able to see **Top Sports Events**
-- User can purchase ticket from Ticket Master for the Event/Concerts
+- User can **Purchase Ticket** from Ticket Master for the Event/Concerts
 - Responsive layout

 ## Wireframes: